slarmoo/.github/profile/simon/simon-db/simon-db.md

 ## Handling credentials

-Make sure you follow the instruction given previously about providing and protecting your MongoDB credentials using environment variables.
+Make sure you follow the instruction given previously about providing and protecting your MongoDB credentials in a file named `dbConfig.json`.
+This file will get deployed to production with the `deployService.sh` script.

 ## Working with the database